ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 #### Disabled

-To disable a button, set the `isEnabled` property to `false`.
+To disable a button, set the {@link module:ui/dropdown/button/dropdownbutton~DropdownButton#isEnabled `isEnabled`} property to `false`.
 It prevents the dropdown from being expanded.

 ```js
 import { createDropdown } from '@ckeditor/ckeditor5-ui';